korakophilos/korakophilos/README.md

-# korakophilos

-## English

 🐦‍⬛ **Hello world!** Welcome to my GitHub roost, where curiosity takes flight and projects soar!
 Nestled amidst digital branches, I’m driven by a magpie’s insatiable curiosity, hunger for knowledge, and a passion to cultivate a diverse portfolio of projects.
 I embrace the old hacker philosophy that knowledge should be freely accessible to all.

-Currently, I’m strengthening my programming and computer science fundamentals through [CS50](), sharpening my full-stack development skills with [The Odin Project](), and solidifying my coding foundation with [freeCodeCamp]().
+Currently, I’m strengthening my programming and computer science fundamentals through Harvard's [CS50](https://korakophilos.net/cs50/), sharpening my full-stack development skills with [The Odin Project](https://korakophilos.net/theodinproject/), and solidifying my coding foundation with [freeCodeCamp](https://korakophilos.net/freecodecamp/).
 Each course is like adding a new feather to my wings, guiding me across the skies of web and software development.

 Beyond simply accumulating projects, my goal is to imbue each creation with depth and purpose—whether they flutter as personal passions or take flight as professional milestones.
 I’m committed to building many of these projects in both English and Spanish, spreading my wings beyond linguistic barriers to promote inclusivity.
 Much like crows exchanging their intricate calls, this bilingual journey is about forging connections between cultures and communities.